zachjjohns/SpellSpotter/README.md

     * Ability to store/manipulate data displayed in the app
     * Using React Router to handle mutliple views

+## Reflections / Lessons Learned
+* Spending time on wireframing + planning how components interact goes a long way
+* When on a time crunch: focus on an MVP and build out additional features if time allows
+* Learned a lot about empathizing with the user through personas & user stories

 ## Possible Future Extensions
 * Class + level selection to filter appropriate spells
 * Better reset/recharge spell functionality